 WHY THIS RECIPE WORKS:

-What I love about this Fresh Salsa Verde recipe, besides the incredible flavor is that it is fast and easy.
+This Fresh Salsa Verde recipe, is not only fresh and flavorful is, it is fast, easy and healthy!
 It only takes 10 minutes to make and has a short list of ingredients.
 Just put everything in a food processor and pulse.
 You can add extra chilies and make it spicy or keep it mild.
 Up to you.

 Tomatillos are covered in a husk and the skin tends to be a little sticky.
 After removing the husk, rinse the tomatillos in warm water which will remove the sticky film.
 Then cut and quarter.